Skip to main content

 Objectives

-To accomplish this, current PyPNM module was developed, combining read/write functions for binary and ASCII PGM and PPM files (i.e. P2, P5, P3 and P6 PNM file types), and suitable facilities for image display.
+To accomplish the objectives above, current PyPNM module was developed, combining read/write functions for binary and ASCII PGM and PPM files (i.e. P2, P5, P3 and P6 PNM file types), and suitable facilities for image display.
 Both greyscale and RGB color spaces with 8 bit and 16 bit per channel color depths (0..255 and 0..65535 ranges respectively) are supported directly, without limitations and without any dances with tambourine like using separate methods for different bit depths etc.

 Thus, PyPNM may simplify writing image processing applications in Python, either as a part of rapid prototyping or as finalized software.